ke3v/Aggravation/distDone/README Rules.txt

 5) The first player to get all 3 pieces around the board, and get all three pieces into their safe zone will win.

+6) If oyu get a 6 but use it on a piece outside the homebase, you don't get to role again.

+7)If a piece is in front of your starting position and you role a 6 or a 1, then you won't be able to move out.